Barking owl: Diet

 The barking owl has one of the broadest diets of any Australian owl.
 Barking owls hunt in timbered and open habitats but usually rely on trees as hunting perches.
 Their diet includes prey taken from the ground, the trees, the surface of waterbodies, and directly from the air.
-In some locations mammals make up the majority of prey biomass with prey sizes from mice and small carnivorous marsupials up to rabbits and brushtail possums around a kilogram or more in weight.
+In some locations mammals make up the majority of prey biomass with prey sizes from mice, rats, and small carnivorous marsupials up to rabbits, young hares, and brushtail possums around a kilogram or more in weight.
 Sugar gliders are a frequent prey item.
 Bats of all sizes are also commonly taken.
+It also occasionally takes house cats.